Select Page

 Stefan G. Hofmann

-He noted that ABCT is incredibly rewarding, a community that is inclusive, both of people and approaches to treatment.
+Hofmann mentions that being an ABCT member is incredibly rewarding, creating a community that is inclusive of both of people and approaches to treatment.

 Steve Hollon